-Divine Mercy Sunday is April 28, 2019, and it's good to go to Confession as close to the date as possible, but going sometime during Lent will suffice.
-PLEASE don't let the nature of your sins hold you back from going.
+1) Go to Confession: Divine Mercy Sunday is April 19, 2020, and it's best to go to Confession as close to the date as possible, but going sometime during Lent will suffice.
+DO NOT let embarrassment of your sins prevent you from going.
 Priests are in the business of hearing every type of sin imaginable.
 They will not be surprised by anything you have to tell them.

 Forget how to go to Confession?
 Check out one of these helpful Confession Guides.

 2) Be in a State of Grace: If you've gone to Confession during Lent and have since committed a mortal sin (a very serious sin, such as, idolatry, adultery, murder, or slander) you will need to go to Confession again before Divine Mercy Sunday.